 For the legal meeting of the MB, it is necessary half plus one of the total number of members of the Board.
-In 2019 took place 44 meetings of the Managing Board.
+In 2020 took place 32 meetings of the Managing Board until September.
+Starting with September, 2020 and until 21st of January, 2021 the Managing Board had no meeting due to the absence of the members.